askonomm/dompa/README.md

         pass
 ```

-Just like with the `DompaAction`, a `NodeAction` also gets an instance of the `Node` class, and has a `make` method that does something with it.
+Just like with the `DompaAction`, a `NodeAction` gets an instance of the `Node` class, and has a `make` method that
+does something with it.

 #### `ToHtml`

-To convert a `Node` into an HTML string, you can make use of the `ToHtml` action.
+To convert a `Node` into an HTML string, you can make use of the `ToHtml` serialization action.

 ```python
 from dompa import Dompa